 The consolidated financial statements include the accounts of IBG, Inc. and its majority and wholly owned subsidiaries.
 As sole managing member of IBG LLC, IBG, Inc. exerts control over the Group's operations.
-In accordance with ASC 810, Consolidation, the Company consolidates the Group's consolidated financial statements and records as noncontrolling interest the interests in the Group that IBG, Inc. does not own.
+In accordance with ASC 810, Consolidation, the Company consolidates the Group's financial statements and records the interests in the Group that IBG, Inc. does not own as noncontrolling interests.